 Island hopping from country to country on a cruise to the Pacific Islands is a great way to see the best of the region in a relatively short period of time.
 Docking at New Caledonia, Fiji, Vanuatu, and other picturesque island nations, a Pacific Island cruise provides the opportunity to see some of the world’s best beaches, dine on delicious local food and experience a handful of diverse cultures.

 Sydney is the only port in Australia that has two dedicated cruise-passenger terminals.
 Both terminals are in the heart of the city, but it is important to take note of which one your cruise departs from.

 Overseas Passenger Terminal (OPT) at Circular Quay

 The OPT is located at Circular Quay, and the entry to the terminal is located off George Street onto Argyle Street, Circular Quay.
-While a cruise vessel is in port, passenger drop off and pick up is available in the terminal precinct, but parking is not available on-site.
-Circular Quay train and ferry platforms are a two minute walk to the terminal, and it can also be accessed easily by busy or taxi.
-It is approximately a 30 minute drive from the airport to the terminal.
+While a cruise vessel is in port, passenger drop-off and pick-up are available in the terminal precinct, but parking is not available on-site.
+Circular Quay train and ferry platforms are a two-minute walk to the terminal, and they can also be accessed easily by bus or taxi.
+It is approximately a 30-minute drive from the airport to the terminal.

 White Bay Cruise Terminal

 White Bay Cruise Terminal is Sydney’s newest port located near the iconic Anzac Bridge and best accessed from James Craig Road in Rozelle.
 Located 6km from the CBD and 17km from Sydney Airport, the easiest way to reach the terminal is by taxi, private vehicle or with a cruise line transfer.
 Passenger drop off and pick up is available in the terminal precinct and short-term parking for passengers with a valid itinerary is available on-site.
 The nearest public bus stop for passengers is located on Robert Street.